zotonic/zotonic/doc/developer-guide/deployment/https.rst

 HTTPS support
 =============

-Zotonic has built-in support for https and certificate handling.
+Zotonic has built-in support for HTTPS and TLS (previously SSL) certificate handling.

-All sites share a single ssl port using Server Name Indication for virtual hosting and certificate selection.
+All sites share a single TLS port using Server Name Indication for virtual hosting and certificate selection.

 The following guides are useful: